Gunma-chan: TV appearances

 Gunma-chan was featured on TV Asahi in a program called Sanma no Nan Demo Derby.

 A Gunma-chan plushie appeared on the Tokyo MX program called 5 Ji Ni Muchu.
 Since 1017, Gunma-chan has also been making regular appearances on Gunma Ichiban, which is broadcast on Gunma TV.

 In anime

-Gunma-chan was featured as the main character in an anime called Gunma-chan (アニメぐんまちゃん in Japanese), which aired from 3 October 2021 to 26 December 2021.
-There are 13 episodes and each one is about 7 minutes long.
+Gunma-chan was featured as the main character in an anime called Gunma-chan (アニメぐんまちゃん in Japanese), which aired from 3 October 2021 to 26 December 2021 on Tokyo MX and seven other network.
+There are 39 episodes in the first season, with each being about seven minutes long.
 It is narrated by Takako Honda.
+The television series is produced by the studio Ascension and directed by Mitsuru Hongo.
+The opening theme song is "Switch!" by Karin Takahashi, Aya Uchida and Yui Ogura, while the ending theme is "Happy" by Maria Imamura.
 A promotional poster was distributed for free prior to its release.
-Originally it was set to air starting 8 August 2021, but was delayed due to the COVID-19 pandemic.
+Originally a premiere was set to be held on 8 August 2021, but was cancelled due to the COVID-19 pandemic.
+An episode from the series streamed early on YouTube from 17 September to 2 October 2021.

+A second season premiered on 8 April 2023, with returning casts.

 The anime sparked confusion for locals when it first aired; despite official sources stating for years that Gunma-chan had no sex, in the anime Gunma-chan's sister calls it her big brother throughout the series, implying that Gunma-chan is a boy.